Better Automatic Program Repair by Using Bug Reports and Tests Together: Related Work

 \section{Related Work}

-\textbf{Improving APR performance.} Program repair tools typically follow a three step process: identifying the location of a defect, producing candidate patches, and validating those patches.
+\textbf{Improving APR Performance.} Program repair tools typically follow a three step process: identifying the location of a defect, producing candidate patches, and validating those patches.
 The method used for each of these steps can significantly affect the tool's success.
-To improve APR, researchers have proposed to use different kinds of fault localization strategies~\cite{Assiri17, Yang18, Sun18, Koyuncu19, Jiang19, Lou20}, patch generation algorithms (e.g., heuristic-based~\cite{LeGoues12b, Long16, Tian17, Wen18, Jiang18, Petke20}, constraint-based~\cite{Afzal21, Wang18, Gulwani18, Mechtaev18}, and learning-based~\cite{Chen19, Gupta17, Saha17}), and patch validation methodologies~\cite{Wang20, Yang17fse, Yu19, Tian20, Ye21}.
-Assuming the location of the defect is known~(perfect FL), recent study~\cite{Liu21} shows that modern repair tools can patch significantly more defects.
-However, assuming perfect FL is unrealistic in practice and therefore we propose to improve FL to improve APR.
+To improve APR, researchers have proposed to use different kinds of FL strategies~\cite{Assiri17, Yang18, Sun18, Koyuncu19, Jiang19, Lou20}, patch generation algorithms (e.g., heuristic-based~\cite{LeGoues12b, Long16, Tian17, Wen18, Jiang18, Petke20}, constraint-based~\cite{Afzal21, Wang18, Gulwani18, Mechtaev18, Ke15ase}, and learning-based~\cite{Chen19, Gupta17, Saha17}), and patch validation methodologies~\cite{Wang20, Yang17fse, Yu19, Tian20, Ye21}.
+Assuming perfect FL, recent study~\cite{Liu21} shows that modern repair tools can patch significantly more defects.
+However, assuming perfect FL is unrealistic and therefore we propose to improve automated FL used in APR.

+Recent APR research has used formal constraints derived by program analyzers instead of test suites~\cite{Ginelli21, Gao21}.
+These techniques patch specific families of defects, such as security vulnerabilities and exception-causing defects, and our approach to improving general-purpose APR is complementary.

+APR's fundamental challenge is generating fewer incorrect patches~\cite{Smith15fse, Motwani22, Qi15}.
+In some domains, e.g., formal verification, an oracle exists to determine patch correctness~\cite{First20oopsla, First22icse, Sanchez-Stern22passport, Agrawal23icse-demo}, overcoming this problem, though better FL can still lead to the production of more patches.